Cybso/cp750-java/README.md

 shutdown each connection using the client's `close()` method, or it's `AutoCloseable` functionality.

-This project is NOT affiliated with, funded, or in any way associafunctionalityted with *Dolby Laboratories, Inc*.
+This project is NOT affiliated with, funded, or in any way associated with *Dolby Laboratories, Inc*.

 ## Usage